AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 The pharmaceutical industry, greatly impacted by COVID-19, has encountered challenges adapting to rapidly changing drug demand and supply dynamics.

-This situation, exacerbated by global supply chain disruptions and diabetic medication shortages due to off-label weight loss usage, underscores the urgent need for more effective inventory management and traceability systems.
+This situation, worsened by global supply chain disruptions and diabetic medication shortages due to off-label weight loss usage, underscores the urgent need for more effective inventory management and traceability systems.

 AI in pharma use cases